Treatments

 Reviews

-Connecting with my patients on a personal level is a fundamental part of the 5 Step Journey.
+Connecting with my patients on a personal level is a fundamental part of my practice.

 This nickname comes from the natural origin of polynucleotides, which are derived from salmon milt (sperm).
 While the term is not scientific, it highlights where these powerful skin-repair molecules come from.
 The DNA is carefully purified and sterilized to create a completely safe, biocompatible solution that stimulates collagen, improves elasticity, and deeply hydrates the skin.